Graham Greene (actor): Personal life

 Greene and his wife Hilary Blackmore lived outside of Toronto with a "small army of cats".
-He had one daughter with actor Carol Lazare.
+He had one daughter with actress Carol Lazare.
 He enjoyed writing, building boats, and playing golf, and noted: "I just want to go and play, I don't care who's looking.
 It's a game where you get to play against yourself."
 He stated that he had no interest in migrating south to California for roles.
 "There's no reason to live there.
 A working actor can live anywhere as long as you have a phone, a fax, and know where the airport is."
 Regarding his time playing Mr. Crabby Tree (and the follow-up role in the pre-teen show Eric's World) he noted "I spent a year paying penance doing kids' shows."

-When discussing Native people in film, Greene noted that he would like to see depictions of "his people" as more than stoic, saying "My people are very funny."
+When discussing Native people in film, Greene noted that he would like to see depictions of his people as more than stoic, saying "My people are very funny."

 In June 2008, he was awarded an honorary doctor of law degree from the Brantford campus of Wilfrid Laurier University.

 He was appointed a Member of the Order of Canada (CM) in the 2015 Canadian honours.

 Death

-Greene died in Stratford, Ontario, on September 1, 2025, at the age of 73.
+Greene died in Stratford, Ontario, on September 1, 2025, after a long illness, at the age of 73.